Why even write a business plan?

 But how do you get there from here?

 Have you ever started your car only to discover that one of your sparkplug wires is disconnected?
 Even a perfectly good V8 runs like crap if just one cylinder isn’t firing properly.
 It’s not like the remaining 7 cylinders will still get you going — barely — it’s as if the entire engine is almost worthless even if just one plug wire is disconnected.
 Likewise, it can take just one employee, who either just doesn’t get it or just isn’t with the program to mess everything up.
-It is vitally important all of your people see and understand the big picture.
+It is vitally important that all of your people see and understand the big picture.
 I recommend having them contribute part of the plan themselves — they’ll see the big picture as well as design in their part to make it work.
 A good planning system enables collaboration and provides ideas each person can adopt as their own.

 You don’t have to do all the work yourself

 Tom Sawyer got the other kids in his neighborhood to paint that fence.
 I’ve been in those meetings where everyone is going in different directions, their noses in everyone else’s business, but their own.
 Collaboration on a business plan is their opportunity to design what they will do as well as review what everyone else has designed for themselves to do.
 You no longer need to be the center of “tension.”
 The plan is.
-You are the referee making sure that all the parts move together and that all spark plugs wires are connected.
+You are the referee making sure that all the parts move together and that all sparkplug wires are connected.
 With a good business plan in place, the right hands know what the left hands are doing, making your management job easier.

 Doing the math will set you free